strazzere/unicorn-decoder/README.md

 ##Limitation

 Multiple rounds of any encoder will require supplying new -i counts, this can cause deadlocks with some encoders.

-Only i386 right now, ARM and others will come later.

 The encoder has to self modify for the detection to work, this decoder is unable to correctly detect decoded shellcode that is written to a new location in memory.